EbrahimAbdelwahed/e-brain-/README.md

 Notes
 - X posting, OAuth tokens, and post scheduling are not part of this pipeline and have been removed from documentation.
+ - See `docs/ipfs.md` for IPFS base path and DOI path encoding.